OPPO has yet another self-proclaimed selfie expert, and we’re going to review it!

 Since I’m not particularly a fan of the Bokeh Mode, it seems like a fair trade off as I would much rather have the wide-angle camera option.
 Until software improves or OPPO decides to slap on another front-facing camera on their phones, we’ll have to make do with uneven background blur.

 The rear camera is pretty decent; basic at 13 megapixels.

 Is this your GadgetMatch?

 Having reviewed the OPPO F3 Plus, I fell in love with the wide-angle photo feature but wished that the phone came in a smaller size — this was the phone I was waiting for.
 If you’re a selfie taker like me, I’d highly recommend this phone (just keep the Bokeh Mode off).

 Big things come in big packages?
 Not quite true, as the OPPO F3 has proved.
-And lest we forget, it’s cheaper than its Plus equivalent: PhP 16,990 in the Philippines and INR 19,990 in India.
+And lest we forget, it’s cheaper than its Plus equivalent: PhP 16,990 in the Philippines (now discounted to PhP 15,990) and INR 19,990 in India.